|

 When palletizing things for conveyance from the U.S. overseas, always pay attention to wood packing restrictions that apply in international cargo transportation.

-ADVANTAGES: There are many benefits to shipping everything on pallets, shrink-wrapped.
-Compared with non-palletized loads, palletized loads have a much higher probability of reaching destinations without damage or loss.
+ADVANTAGES: There are many benefits to palletizing and shrink-wrapping everything.
+Compared to non-palletized loads, palletized loads have a significantly higher probability of reaching their destinations without damage or loss.
 Forklifts will safely handle palletized cargo.
 Being palletized, all items are securely kept together, so the probability of a partial loss is insignificant.
 Palletizing protects from potential theft at any stage of transportation to the destination country.

-As a U.S. Freight Forwarder, AMID Logistics highly recommends palletizing smaller articles for transportation from the U.S. overseas.
+As a U.S. Freight Forwarder, AMID Logistics highly recommends palletizing smaller articles for transportation from the U.S. to overseas destinations.

 IMPORTANT!
-Some freight terminals may not offer palletizing services or may limit the number of loose items that can be palletized.
-If you ship too many items, say 35+, you must consider self-palletizing your cargo before or when it is delivered to the terminal.
+Some terminals may not offer palletizing services or may limit the number of items that can be palletized.
+If you ship too many items, say 30+, you must consider self-palletizing your cargo before or when it is delivered to the terminal.
 Feel free to ask the terminal if they provide certified pallets and shrink-wrap film.
-If they do and you can do the job, plan for extra time to palletize loose items at the terminal.
+If they do and you can do the job, plan for extra time to palletize everything at the terminal.

-For example, a skid with dimensions 40x48x60 inches equals shipping of 1.89 gross cubic meters (or 67 gross cubic feet).
+For example, a skid with dimensions of 40 x 48 x 60 inches equals a volume of 1.89 gross cubic meters (or 67 gross cubic feet).

 People ask: How much does it cost to palletize my boxes?
 How can I estimate it?